DOSkanya/LearnOpenGL/README.md

 # LearnOpenGL
-A demo created for a tutorial of OpenGL
+This is a demo created by following the guide of LearnOpenGL.